JL-Wong/ecommerce/E-Commerce Doc/docs/to-do.md

 1. Keycloak have `check_session_iframe`, based on documentation is used to check for the SSO session, can research on this to enhance the session control function

-2. Research on how to query big data without affecting the performance
+2. Research on how to store and query big data without affecting the performance, so method for further explore

+    1. Columnar Databases

+    2. Presto (or Trino)

 3. Research on how to enable different access token when login from the desktop app and also limit to one login per user only(no concurrent login)